anfelopera/lineqGPR/README.md

 # lineqGPR
 ## Gaussian processes regression models with linear inequality constraints

+**Updates:**
+  The version 0.2.0 is now available at Github.
+It contains new implementations based on the MaxMod algorithm proposed in (Bachoc et al., 2020)

 **Description:**
   *lineqGPR* is a package for Gaussian process interpolation, regression and simulation under linear inequality constraints based on (López-Lopera et